timbru31/apple-developer-learnings/README.md

 * http://simonfairbairn.com/bis-year-end-self-classification-report/
 * https://www.ecfr.gov/cgi-bin/retrieveECFR?gp=1&SID=4150cfbf028e9a85574385383a581f47&h=L&mc=true&n=pt15.2.742&r=PART&ty=HTML#ap15.2.742_119.6

 Fun fact (and :wave: @S2 Swipe! ;)) - our specialized mobile app development agency has never filled out this report.
-Still doubt that you every made any apps without any encryption feature, but this is not my :beer:
+Still doubt that you made every app without any encryption feature(s), but this is not my :beer: